Engel relations in 4-manifold topology: The A-B slice problem

-Moreover, in our decompositions each $2$-handle of $C$ is embedded in a standard way (i.e. is unknotted) in $D^4\, \setminus$collar on $\partial^+ C$.
+Beyond this requirement, in our decompositions each $2$-handle of $C$ is embedded in a standard way (i.e. is unknotted) in $D^4\, \setminus$collar on $\partial^+ C$.
 It follows that (except for a single $2$-handle) the $1$-handles of each side are in one-to-one correspondence with the $2$-handles of the complement.
-In the decompositions in section \ref{homotopy solution} the $A$-side has a zero framed $2$-handle attached to the core of the solid torus ${\partial}^+ A$, this is the ``distinguished'' handle of $A$ which does not have a counterpart on the $B$-side.
-On the $3$-manifold level, the zero-framed surgery on this core transforms ${\partial}^+ A$ into ${\partial}^+ B$.
+We treat this as an additional convenient property, but not part of the definition.
+(But note that an easy subdivision argument allows any decomposition to be reduced to one of this type at the expense of increasing the number of handles.)
+In the decompositions introduced in section \ref{homotopy solution}, the $A$-side has a zero framed $2$-handle attached to the core of the solid torus ${\partial}^+ A$; this is the ``distinguished'' handle of $A$ which does not have a counterpart on the $B$-side.

+Usually a Kirby diagram is a labeled link in $S^3$, thought of as $S^3=\partial D^4$.
+To describe $A$ and $B$ in Kirby notation we consider labeled links in the solid torus $\cong S^1\times D^2$, now thought of as the inner boundary, ${\partial}^-$, of a collar $(S^1\times D^2)\times I$.
+In our applications the (isotopy class of the) product structure $S^1\times D^2$ is fixed by the embedding in $S^3$, so integer framing coefficients are interpreted as usual (self-linking numbers).
+Similarly, an unlink consisting of dot-bearing components means: delete standard $2$-handles from the collar.
+The outer boundaries of these collars are $\partial^+ A$ and $\partial^+ B$, together $\partial^+ A\cup \partial^+ B=S^3$.
+One may think of surgery on the core circle of $\partial^+ A$ (i.e. the effect of $2$-handle attachment) as transforming $\partial^+ A$ into (something isotopic rel boundary to) $\partial^+ B$.

 A Kirby diagram for $B$ may be obtained by taking a Kirby diagram in the solid torus for $A$, performing the surgery as above, and replacing all zeros with dots, and conversely all dots with zeros.
 (Note that the $2$-handles in all our decompositions are zero-framed.)
-To fix the notation, denote the distinguished $2$-handle by $H_2$ (as in figure \ref{2D figure}), and the rest of the $2$-handles by $\overline{{\mathbf H}}_2$.
+To fix the notation, denote the distinguished $2$-handle of $A$ by $H_2$ (as in figure \ref{2D figure}), and the rest of the $2$-handles of $A$ by $\overline{{\mathbf H}}_2$.